 About us

-As the natural gas sector developed in Australia in the mid 2000s, The University of Queensland saw the need for a coordinated access point to address industry, government and community challenges.
-The UQ Centre for Natural Gas (formerly the Centre for Coal Seam Gas) was established to deliver real-world research for these stakeholders and to support the development of highly skilled graduates.
+As Queensland's world-class CGS to LNG projects were advanced by leading Australian and international companies, The University of Queensland saw the need for a coordinated approach to research address industry, government and community challenges.
+The UQ Centre for Natural Gas was established to deliver real-world research for these stakeholders and to support the development of highly skilled graduates.

 The UQ Centre for Natural Gas is funded through a membership model, which ensures the Centre continues to undertake relevant, practical research.
-Members contribute a minimum of $500,000 for five years to fund core activities.
-Currently, Members fund approximately 42 per cent of the Centre’s research and educational activities, with remaining funds coming from other industry (16%), UQ (21%) and government (20%).
+Currently, Members fund approximately 42 per cent of the Centre’s research and educational activities, with remaining funds coming from other industry (16 per cent), UQ (21 per cent) and government (20 per cent).

 Investigators conduct real-world projects focussed on optimising Australia’s natural gas sector in terms of environmental performance, social performance, and cost and operational optimisation (which in turns affect both availability and market price).
 The Centre for Natural Gas works closely with industry on the delivery of research, to ensure projects that are ‘fit-for-purpose’ and have direct application.